replicate/cog/CONTRIBUTING.md

 ### Signing your work

-Each commit you contribute to Cog must be signed off.
+Each commit you contribute to Cog must be signed off (not to be confused with **[signing](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work)**).
 It certifies that you wrote the patch, or have the right to contribute it.
 It is called the [Developer Certificate of Origin](https://developercertificate.org/) and was originally developed for the Linux kernel.

 If you can certify the following: